rust-lang/this-week-in-rust/draft/2020-06-09-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [jql](https://github.com/yamafaktory/jql), a JSON Query Language CLI tool.
+This week's crate is [cargo-spellcheck](https://github.com/drahnr/cargo-spellcheck), a cargo subcommand to spell-check your docs.

-Thanks to [Davy Duperron](https://users.rust-lang.org/t/crate-of-the-week/2704/775) for the suggestion!
+Thanks to [Bernhard Schuster](https://users.rust-lang.org/t/crate-of-the-week/2704/777) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!